-APPENDIX F: GUIDE TO STUDENT SUPPORT
+GUIDE TO STUDENT SUPPORT

 The National Centre for Circus Arts is a large and lively community of staff, students, circus professionals and users from many different cultural and educational backgrounds.
 Adapting to university life or to a new environment can at times be challenging.
-There are resources available if you have questions or encounter difficulties; this section of the handbook is intended to guide you to the right people or sources of information.
+There are resources available if you have questions or encounter difficulties; this guide is intended to guide you to the right people or sources of information.